File for Divorce in Allegheny County

 - By having your marriage annulled

 One way to end a marriage in Pennsylvania is through a divorce.
-To begin a divorce proceeding, one spouse must have lived in Pennsylvania for at least six months before beginning the divorce process.
+To begin a divorce proceeding, one spouse must have lived in Pennsylvania for at least six months before beginning the divorce process in Pennsylvania.
 Those seeking legal advice during a divorce are responsible for obtaining legal counsel.
 The state does not provide attorneys as it does for criminal proceedings.

 There are two types of divorces in Pennsylvania: no-fault divorces and fault divorces.
 Both types of divorces result in the termination of the marriage.

-No-fault divorces have become increasingly popular since they were introduced.
+In Pennsylvania, no-fault divorce has become increasingly popular since it was introduced.
 This type of divorce will terminate the marriage without placing blame on either party.
 The standard is that the marriage is “irretrievably broken,” meaning it cannot be fixed.
 There are a few ways you can get a no-fault divorce.

 The first way is by both parties agreeing to it.
 In this case, the parties would each sign an affidavit that says they have consented to the divorce.
 No-fault divorces in Pennsylvania always require a waiting period, and a divorce decree will not be granted until the waiting period ends.
 If both parties agree and consent to the divorce, the waiting period is only 90 days.
 Once the 90 days are up, the parties will be granted a divorce.